 • arterial hypotension;

-• the period of bearing a child and lactation;
+• period of pregnancy and lactation;

-• the age of the baby is up to three years;
+• child's age up to three years;

 • heart failure;

-Instructions for use syrup "Pertussin" for children
+Instructions for use of Pertussin syrup for children

 • from 3 to 6 years, one teaspoon 3 times a day;

-• at 6-12 years old, 2 tablespoons three times a day;
+• at 6-12 years old, 2 spoons three times a day;

 Side effects